State and Local Transportation Resources

 This guidance describes how to use the MOVES emissions model to estimate CO emissions from transportation projects, including roadway intersections, highways, transit projects, parking lots and intermodal terminals.
 This guidance can be applied when using MOVES to complete any project-level quantitative CO analysis, including hot-spot analyses for transportation conformity determinations, modeling project-level emissions for SIP development, and completing NEPA analyses.

-Contact: Chris Dresser at 734-214-4637 or firstname.lastname@example.org.
-Technical questions about this guidance can be directed to email@example.com.
+Contact: Chris Dresser at email@example.com.
+Technical questions about this guidance can be directed to firstname.lastname@example.org.

-The two-year grace period for completing quantitative hot-spot analyses using MOVES and EMFAC ended on December 20, 2012; any new quantitative CO hot-spot conformity analyses started after this date outside of California must be based on MOVES.
-See the Federal Register notice (PDF) and EPA's latest MOVES policy guidance for details.
+The two-year grace period for completing quantitative hot-spot analyses using MOVES2014 ends on October 7, 2016; any new quantitative CO hot-spot conformity analyses started after this date outside of California must be based on MOVES2014.
+See the Federal Register notice (PDF) (5 pp, 230K, published October 7, 2014) and EPA's latest MOVES policy guidance for details.

 CO Hot-spot Analyses: FHWA Categorical Finding